 The world is waking up, and I’m here for it.

 Whether you are just beginning to notice how fear of loss is shaping your relationships (e.g. interpersonally, to failure, to power etc.), or if you are struggling to break through fear in order to discover and pursue your life’s true purpose, I help clients cultivate their inner wisdom and move from anxiety and existential dread to a place of spiritual growth.

-I’m a writer, sex, and grief coach who helps clients uncover the ways that fear of loss and avoiding the reality of impermanence shape us.
+I’m a writer and grief expert who helps clients uncover the ways that fear of loss and avoiding the reality of impermanence shape us.
 I worked in end-of-life care (hospice and hospitals) for 5 year.
 I’m the author of the Grieving While Black: An Anti-Racist Take on Oppression and Sorrow (North Atlantic Books).
 Grief is bigger than our individual stories and deeply connected to what we fear, what we love and what we aspire towards.
 Let’s work together.

 Our world needs to attend to and acknowledge grief.

 Grief is bigger than what’s already happened to us – it is connected to our fears, what we love, and who we aspire to become.
 Grief impacts our relationship with ourselves and one another, and our social location determines the amount of harm we inflict against others based on our inherent relationship to grief.